 |No. 3116 (along with GP40 No. 3077) leads the eastbound Railblazer overnight piggyback train on the last leg of its trip from Salt Lake to Denver, on Christmas Eve morning, 1988.
 This hot overnight TOFC train kept the rails warm between Denver and Salt Lake for the latter half of the 1980’s.
 It was the ultimate short fast piggyback train…|

-Top photo: No. 3118 sits on the readyline with the rest of the power for the Alamosa local, in the yard at Pueblo (9/19/1999).
-It’s been modified with a beacon (courtesy of the SPL era), the horns have been moved to the long hood (judging by the color, they’re a UP modification), and ditch lights have been added.
+Top photo: It sits on the readyline with the rest of the power for the Alamosa local, in the yard at Pueblo (9/19/1999).
+It’s been modified with a beacon (courtesy of the SPL era), the horns have been moved to the long hood (judging by the color, they were later replaced by UP), and ditch lights have been added.
 But, the low nose lights are still there.
 The opposite side of the unit has been heavily vandalized by taggers.

 Middle photo: The 3118 was patched to UP 1359 on 9/15/2005.
 Here it is in Grand Junction on July 1st, 2006.